programminghistorian/jekyll/_posts/2021-04-01-newsletter.md

 <img src="/images/blog/ph-banner-4lang.png" alt="Banner of PH with the logos of the four journals" title="Programming Historian"/>

 We are already three months into 2021 and it is time to recap on what *Programming Historian* has been working on.
 No hemos parado de recibir lecciones originales.
-Nous avons édité la première leçon en français.
+Nous avons édité la première leçon originale en français.
 E continuamos trabalhando muito para trazer mais lições em português.

 As usual, none of these achievements would have been possible without the support of our communities around the globe, and the wide host of volunteer editors and collaborators of the journals.
 To all of you, **Thank you, gracias, merci e obrigados**.